Wonder0xWeird/bitcoin-payment-system/README.md

    Navigate to [http://localhost:3000](http://localhost:3000)

-### Staging Environment
+## 🚀 Staging Environment

-To test and explore a staged production version of the app deployed to Vercel, visit [https://btc-pay-w0nd3rs-projects.vercel.app/](https://btc-pay-w0nd3rs-projects.vercel.app/)
+To test and explore a staged production version of the app deployed to Vercel, visit [BTC Pay](https://btc-pay-w0nd3rs-projects.vercel.app/)

 ## 📱 Usage Guide